-There are literally hundreds of knots you can learn, and they are all useful.
-But, throughout my research, I have noticed that there are five knots that are used the most.
-I think every survivalist should learn these five knots.
+There are literally hundreds of survival knots you can learn, and they are all useful.
+But, throughout my research, I noticed that there are nine knots that are used the most.
+I think every survivalist should learn these popular knots.

 1. The Reef Knot (also known as a Square or Hercules knot)